fossfreedom/coverart-browser/README.md

 ![Imgur](http://i.imgur.com/3xDfI.png)

- - 32bit support now available
+ - both 32bit & 64bit support available
- - icon-tooltip now show all the track artists for multi-artist albums
+ - icon-tooltip shows all the track artists for multi-artist albums
  - automatic album focus when right-click an album to display album choices.
  - ... and a number of bug-fixes as well.